Extension System¶

 xargs sha256sum > .extension.checksum

-- Exclude files from integrity checks:
+- Exclude files from integrity checks by creating or editing

 # Add patterns to .checksumignore